Dewaitha: History

 The estate flourished under successive generations, notably Raja Yad Ali Khan a sixth-generation descendant, who solidified its prominence.
 He received a title of Nawab and rais, by the British, which continued in his family.
 Yad Ali's elder brother, Qadir Khan, is remembered through the nearby hamlet of Qadirpur.
 During his time estate boundaries touched the borders of zamindari of Amil Chaudhary Azmal of Zamania, he died in 1837AD giving the estate to his eldest grandson Khuda Bhaksh.
-During the 1857 rebellion, lead by Kunwar singh, Raja Khuda Bhaksh Khan, taluqdar of estate, also led the Kamsaries in the uprising, with his brothers, one of whom, Akbar Khan attaining martyrdom.
+During the 1857 rebellion, led by Kunwar singh, Raja Khuda Bhaksh Khan, taluqdar of estate, also led the Kamsaries in the uprising, with his brothers, one of whom, Akbar Khan attaining martyrdom.
 During the rebellion there was outrage between the zamindars of the region regarding forced cultivation of Opium.
 After Khuda Bhaksh, his younger brother Amir Khan succeeded him.
 Dewaitha being a junction of two places, Zamania and Dildarnagar, got name Dewaitha, derived from "Dwi (द्वि): Means "two" or "dual."Aitha: related to something like "coming" or "arrival."Together, "Diwaitha" could meant "a place of two arrivals" or "a junction of two paths and so, the name was registered as Diwaitha.

 1990 view showing Dewaitha Jama masjid build by Daud Khan, although it has renovated many times, latest rebuild took during the time of Khuda Bhaksh.